andrew/ultimate-awesome/README.md

 - [awesome-fhe](https://github.com/sreeduggirala/awesome-fhe) - A curated list of awesome things related to learning fully homomorphic encryption (FHE).
 - [awesome-service-workers](https://github.com/StartPolymer/awesome-service-workers) - A collection of awesome Service Workers resources.
 - [awesome-typescript](https://github.com/suin/awesome-typescript) - A curated list of amazingly awesome TypeScript libraries, resources and shiny things.
-- [awesome-private-wireless](https://github.com/sullivg2/awesome-private-wireless) - A curated list of awesome services, solutions and resources for private LTE and 5G networks.
 - [awesome-dataviz-color](https://github.com/SuperMayo/awesome-dataviz-color) - Tools & guides to master colors in your dataviz.
 - [awesome-causal-inference](https://github.com/tangxiangru/awesome-causal-inference) -  Reading list for research topics in causal inference.
 - [awesome-fab-tcg](https://github.com/thecodehunter/awesome-fab-tcg) - Awesome FaB is a list of curated resources for the Flesh and Blood TCG.